poirierlouis/file_system_access_api/README.md

 ## Known issues

-You cannot store a FileSystemHandle into IndexedDB for now.
+- You cannot store a FileSystemHandle into IndexedDB for now.
+See [issue #50621].

 File any potential [issues] you see.